danielatrivella/np3_ligand/np3_LigPCDS/README.md

 ## How to use

 The scripts used in each step from 1 to 5 are detailed below in separated subsections.
-This corresponds to parts A and B from the workflow to create the Lig-PCDB databases and the stratified training dataset.
+This corresponds to parts A and B from the workflow to create the LigPCDS dataset and the stratified training dataset.

 At the end there is also some visualization scripts and an additional testing script.